 Exploring the limits of their materials, these artists use sensorial elements to play with the audiences expectations and to challenge our relationship to symbolism and form.
 Each has research based practices which cross the boundaries between art and science.

 Like Sisyphus eternally pushing his boulder uphill, these artists return repeatedly to their subject matter posing questions about how we can use ancient knowledge to develop sustainably in light of the imminent environmental crisis of the era of the anthrophocene.
 Perhaps posing another question, is human activity as the dominant force progressive, will we save ourselves, or are we in retrograde?

 ARTISTS: SOL BAILEY-BARKER, EVY JOKHOVA, ADELINE DE MONSEIGNAT, NISSA NISHIKAWA & HARRISON PEARCE

-This collaborative dinner experience will be looking at topics such as food shortage, rationing, demand and supply, dieting, religious rites and fasting, over consumption, dietary changes due to environmental issues and government enforced food regulations.
-Participants will be invited to collaborate in making their meals by trading, bartering and exchanging components of the meal with their fellow diners in order to create their suppers.
-The menu for this meal will look to ancestral traditions in vernacular Western cuisines – to our grandmothers who could make five meals from one chicken.
+This collaborative dinner experience looked at topics such as food shortage, rationing, demand and supply, dieting, religious rites and fasting, over consumption, dietary changes due to environmental issues and government enforced food regulations.
+Participants were invited to collaborate in making their meals by trading, bartering and exchanging components of the meal with their fellow diners in order to create their suppers.
+The menu for this meal looked to ancestral traditions in vernacular Western cuisines – to our grandmothers who could make five meals from one chicken.